sumukhbhandarkar/ClointFusion/CONTRIBUTING.md

 If you are proposing a feature:

-Explain in detail how it would work.
+1. Explain in detail how it would work.
-Keep the scope as narrow as possible, to make it easier to implement.
+2. Keep the scope as narrow as possible, to make it easier to implement.
-Remember that this is a volunteer-driven project, and that contributions are welcome :)
+3. Remember that this is a volunteer-driven project, and that contributions are welcome :)

-Get Started!
+# Get Started!
 Ready to contribute?
 Here's how to set up ClointFusion for local development.
+1. Fork the ClointFusion repo on GitHub.
+2. Clone your fork locally
+3. Install your local copy into a virtual environment
+4. Create a branch for local development
+5. When you're done making changes, commit your changes and push your branch to GitHub
+6. Submit a pull request through the GitHub website.

 ## Currently we are supporting only Windows OS